This Creamy Italian Sausage and Pasta Soup is loaded with Italian sausage, macaroni, basil, tomatoes, cheese and more. So hearty and delicious!

 We love soup around here and I’m always excited to start putting it back on the menu when cool weather arrives.
 We of course have our favorite soup recipes, but I’m also continually trying new soups and adding them to our repertoire, too.
 Occasionally, I even have fun experimenting and coming up with my own new soup recipe!

 And that’s exactly how this Creamy Italian Sausage and Pasta Soup recipe came about.
-The inspiration for it started when I made a soup recipe with similar flavors, but without the sausage.
+The inspiration for it started when I made a soup recipe with similar flavors, but without the Italian sausage.
 We were in the middle of eating it when I had this “aha” moment of how good something like that would be with sausage.
 I mentioned it to my husband and he totally agreed that sausage would be the perfect addition for those flavors.
-So when I was at Giant Food getting groceries last week, I finally grabbed the ingredients I needed and decided to get this recipe out of my head and onto the blog!
+So when I was at Giant Food getting groceries last week, I finally grabbed the ingredients I needed and decided to get this Italian sausage pasta soup recipe out of my head and onto the blog!

 One way that I often make a recipe more hearty and filling is by adding potatoes, beans or pasta, along with meat.
 Since this soup was going to have an Italian flair, I went with Italy’s #1 choice of pasta: Barilla!
 Plus, the Barilla brand of pasta makes it easy to get al dente perfection every time, which I love.
 And continuing on with the Italian theme, I also included Johnsonville Italian Sausage.
 I like how flavorful these sausages are, with all their delicious spices and seasonings, and I knew that it would compliment the pasta perfectly.